aerospike/backup-go/cmd/asbackup/readme.md

   -b, --modified-after string       <YYYY-MM-DD_HH:MM:SS>
                                     Only include records that last changed before the given date and time.
 May combined with --modified-after to specify a range.
   -M, --max-records int             The number of records approximately to back up.
-                                    Default: all records
-  -x, --no-bins                     Do not include bin data in the backup.
+0 - all records -x, --no-bins                     Do not include bin data in the backup.
-      --sleep-between-retries int   The amount of milliseconds to sleep between retries.
-                                    Default: 0 (default 5)
-  -f, --filter-exp string           Base64 encoded expression.
-Use the encoded filter expression in each scan call,
-                                    which can be used to do a partial backup.
+      --sleep-between-retries int   The amount of milliseconds to sleep between retries. (default 5) -f, --filter-exp string           Base64 encoded expression.
+Use the encoded filter expression in each scan call, which can be used to do a partial backup.
 The expression to be used can be base64 encoded through any client.
 This argument is mutually exclusive with multi-set backup.